jayway/dotnet-with-sparkles-and-unicorns/presentation/slides/slides.md

 ???

-So, we can see the .NET Standard as a set of interfaces.
+So, we can see the .NET Standard as a set of interfaces, defining APIs that should be available for a given runtime to meet the standard.
 The classes that eventually implement these interfaces are *.NET Platforms*, on which you can run your applications.

 ---